Charlotte

 County fees are generally ‘third-party’ additional charges – such as death certificates and cremation permits.
 However, some affordable direct cremation packages may include a death certificate and cremation permit fee.

-Extra charges that can be incurred on a budget for direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Additional charges that may be incurred on a budget for direct cremation include fees for a residential collection if the deceased weighs over 300 pounds and if a pacemaker must be removed prior to cremation.

 Cremation laws Charlotte NC